 While the thought of an annual gynecological exam may cause anxiety in some women, it is typically a quick, simple procedure that is important to sustaining your overall health.
 However, there is nothing to worry or be embarrassed about when it comes to ensuring your health.
 While the physical portion of the exam only takes about ten minutes, the annual exam also provides you with the opportunity to ask your provider questions about your reproductive and sexual health.

 At Henderson Women’s Care, we recognize the unique challenges women face.
 We specialize in diverse areas of women’s health, including treatment of problems and diseases of the female reproductive system.
 Dr. Douglas Tanita and his team have been managing the treatment of pre-cancers, hormonal balance, urinary tract issues, pelvic disorders, minimally invasive surgical procedures, and sexual health issues for over fifteen years.
 You can feel confident you are receiving the highest quality care at our practice.

-Contact Dr. Douglas Tanita with Henderson Women’s Care at (702) 847-6252 or access our online calendar to schdule your annual gynecological visit today.
+Contact Dr. Douglas Tanita with Henderson Women’s Care at (702) 847-6252 or complete our online form to schedule your annual gynecological visit today.
 We are dedicated to serving patients in the Henderson and Las Vegas, NV areas.

 What Does an Annual Gynecological Visit Entail?

 An annual gynecological visit is simply a routine checkup that ensures women are healthy inside and out.
 During an annual exam, your provider can help detect reproductive and sexual health issues and prevent issues from developing.
 Taking responsibility for your health is an empowering thing you can do for yourself, developing the foundation of health and overall wellness throughout your life.